 PCOS can and should be properly treated and managed.
-Dr Tina Marcantel is a naturopathic doctor in Gilbert, AZ.
-She also serves Mesa, Tempe, Scottsdale, Chandler, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr Tina Marcantel is a naturopathic doctor in Gold Canyon, AZ.
+She also serves The East Valley cities of Gilbert, Mesa, Tempe, Scottsdale, Chandler, Queen Creek, Apache Junction, and the greater Phoenix area.

 Polycystic Ovarian Syndrome, also called PCOS, is a hormonal disorder that involves multiple organ systems within the body.
 This condition can affect females of all ages and encompasses a group of signs and symptoms that may include some but not necessarily all of the following: